exasol/virtual-schemas/doc/development/developing_a_dialect.md

 ### Registering the Dialect

 The Virtual Schema adapter creates an instance of an SQL dialect on demand.
 You can pick any dialect that is listed in the `SqlDialects` registry.
-Each dialect need a factory that can create an instance of that dialect.
+Each dialect needs a factory that can create an instance of that dialect.
 That factory must implement the interface 'SqlDialectFactory'.

 We use Java's [Service Loader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) in order to load the dialect implementation.
-That means you need to register the factory your new dialect as a service in the list in [`com.exasol.adapter.dialects.SqlDialectFactory`](../../jdbc-adapter/virtualschema-jdbc-adapter/src/main/resources/META-INF/services/com.exasol.adapter.dialects.SqlDialectFactory).
+That means you need to register the factory of your new dialect as a service on the list in [`com.exasol.adapter.dialects.SqlDialectFactory`](../../jdbc-adapter/virtualschema-jdbc-adapter/src/main/resources/META-INF/services/com.exasol.adapter.dialects.SqlDialectFactory).

 ```properties
 com.exasol.adapter.dialects.athena.AthenaSqlDialectFactory